 We hear you.
 This is part of why North London Cares exists – to make it easy for young professionals with busy lives to feel part of the community.
-If you can spare an hour or two every fortnight, great – Love Your Neighbour might be for you.
-Otherwise, if things are a bit more unpredictable, jump in and out of our Social Clubs whenever you can spare a few hours during an evening and weekend soon.
+If you can spare an hour or two every week, great – Love Your Neighbour might be for you.
+Otherwise, if things are a bit more unpredictable, jump in and out of our social clubs whenever you can spare a few hours during an evening or weekend soon.

 North London Cares tries to make volunteering accessible, fun and flexible for young professionals.
 We know that people have busy work and social lives – but that shouldn't stop you from feeling part of the community too.
 That means we've tried to cut as much bureaucracy and time out of our processes as possible so that you can be part of it simply and quickly.
 So we don't ask that people turn up at the same place week after week.
 Rather, we've built a pool of volunteers who together can be part of the community in a way that suits them.
-If you sign up for our Social Clubs you can come as often or infrequently as you like.
-But we do ask that Love Your Neighbour volunteers visit their neighbours at least once a fortnight (although still at a time that suits you both – we won't dictate that).
+If you sign up for our social clubs you can come as often or infrequently as you like.
+But we do ask that Love Your Neighbour volunteers visit their neighbours weekly (although still at a time that suits you both – we won't dictate that).

 Nope – you can live or work in our two boroughs, or you can travel in from where you are.
-All our work is in Camden and Islington though, and 99% of our older neighbours are too.
+All our work in Camden and Islington though, and 90% of our older neighbours are too.

-Not first time round, nope – just bring yourself, an open mind, and a chatty demeanour!
-But if you're a photographer, gardener, historian, comedian, musician or have some other mad skills we'd love to talk to you about how we can use those to create content for our Social Clubs!
+Not first time round – just bring yourself, an open mind, and a chatty demeanour!
+But if you're a photographer, gardener, historian, comedian, musician or have some other skills we'd love to talk to you about how we can use those to create content for our social clubs!

 Actually, yes!
 Our sister charity South London Cares opened in 2014.
 We work closely with the team there and they're all superstars.
 So if you're in Southwark or Lambeth, visit www.southlondoncares.org.uk.
-Sadly we haven't created Salford, Cardiff or Birmingham Cares yet.
+Sadly we haven't created Manchester, Liverpool or Birmingham Cares yet.
 But let us know if you think that's a good idea – and who knows...